MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-transformations-samples.md

 Send sensitive records to an alternate table with different role-based access control configuration.
 See [Send data to multiple tables](./data-collection-rule-samples.md#send-data-to-multiple-tables) below for details on how to send data to multiple tables.

 ## Enrich data
 Use a transformation to add information to data that provides business context or simplifies querying the data later.

-**Add a column with more information**
 Use [string functions](./data-collection-transformations-kql.md#scalar-functions) to extract critical information from a column and then use the `extend` statement to add a new column to the data source.
 The following example adds a column identifying whether an IP address in another column is internal or external.

 ```kusto
 source | extend IpLocation = iff(split(ClientIp,".")[0] in ("10","192"), "Internal", "External")